The ultimate Alice Springs & Surrounds accommodation guide

 To help you find what you’re looking for, we’ve put together this epic list of Alice Springs accommodation options to suit your needs, timeline, budget and plans.

-Luxury accommodation: Alice Springs
+Luxury accommodation in Alice Springs

 Alice Springs luxury accommodation provides travellers with that perfect combination of comfort and hospitality, all on the doorstep of Australia’s famous Red Centre.

 Mercure Hotels are world renowned for quality and dedication to excellent service, and the Mercure Alice Springs Resort is no exception.
 Perfectly located on the banks of the Todd River, the Mercure Alice Springs Resort is a charming oasis in the centre of Alice Springs.
 Nestled beside the River Red Gum and the MacDonnell Ranges, the Mercure Alice Springs Resort represents the contemporary Alice Springs – comfortable, local and laid back.
-Just 5 minutes walk from town, you’ll be close to the action.
+Just 5 minutes’ walk from town, you’ll be close to the action.

 Sit back and relax at Crowne Plaza Alice Springs Lasseters, which boasts premium rooms and outstanding amenities.
 Situated conveniently adjacent to amazing restaurants and the casino, you’ll love the views of the MacDonnell Ranges, heated spa, gymnasium, and bike hire.
-You’ll also love the four dining experiences on offer, from the wine and cocktail bar Tempo, to Australian-Asian fusion restaurant Tali, to the beer-matching culinary experience at the Goat and Bucket and the Juicy Rump steak house.
+You’ll also appreciate the four dining experiences on offer, from the wine and cocktail bar Tempo, to Australian-Asian fusion restaurant, Tali, to the beer-matching culinary experience at the Goat and Bucket and the Juicy Rump steak house.

-Anyone who has been fortunate enough to stay at the Hilton will tell of the hotel’s commitment to comfort.
+Anyone who’s been fortunate enough to stay at the Hilton will tell of the hotel’s commitment to comfort.
 At DoubleTree by Hilton Alice Springs, the same devotion to providing the best possible stay is evident – albeit in a decidedly Australian fashion.
 Come for the comfort, but stay for the food – the Hanuman Restaurant is the culinary highlight of Alice Springs, and serves a tantalising blend of Thai, Indian and Nonya cuisine.

 Perfect Alice Springs getaway

-Comfortable accommodation can come with an affordable price tag in Alice Springs - there are plenty of options with excellent standards for comfort and quality that won’t break the bank.
+Comfortable accommodation can come with an affordable price tag in Alice Springs.
+There are plenty of options with excellent standards for comfort and quality that won’t break the bank.

 The Desert Palms Alice Springs is a comfortable and affordable accommodation option.
 With a number of villas to suit different group sizes and budgets – plus a clear blue pool from which to view the famous Central Australian sunsets – you’ll be excused for deciding to spend the night in.

-Sleeping under the stars: caravan and camping grounds
+Sleeping under the stars: caravan & camping grounds

 Getaways in the surrounding region

 The Bond Springs Outback Retreat is a self-contained bed and breakfast just 20 minutes from Alice.
-Situated on a family-owned cattle property, Bond Springs gives you the chance to experience authentic Outback life.
+Situated on a family-owned cattle property, Bond Springs gives you the chance to experience authentic outback life.

-Another example of the glamping trend sweeping through the Territory is the Squeaky Windmill Boutique Tent Bed and Breakfast, which gets you face to face with the West MacDonnell Ranges.
+Another example of the glamping trend sweeping through the Territory is the Squeaky Windmill Boutique Tent Bed and Breakfast, which gets you face-to-face with the West MacDonnell Ranges.
 Only 20 minutes from the Alice Springs CBD, you can cook your own dinner from a pre-prepared barbecue hamper while taking in the best view available to any chef in Australia.

 A little over an hour’s drive outside Alice Springs in the West MacDonnell Ranges is the Glen Helen Homestead Lodge, which has picked up a number of Northern Territory Tourism Awards and was recently featured by Lonely Planet.
-Glen Helen, formerly a cattle station, offers a true Outback experience – and was one of the first homesteads to cater to tourists in the region.
+Glen Helen, formerly a cattle station, offers a true outback experience, and was one of the first homesteads to cater to tourists in the region.

-Gemtree Caravan and Tourist Park is 1.5 hours drive from Alice Springs and has comfortable, air-conditioned cabins as well as powered and unpowered camping sites.
+Gemtree Caravan and Tourist Park is 1.5 hours’ drive from Alice Springs and has comfortable, air-conditioned cabins as well as powered and unpowered camping sites.
 Check out the gem room and gallery to see a number of valuable stones from the region, while you can relax in the evening with the dinner and entertainment of Kate’s Campoven Kitchen.

-More articles like this...
+More articles you might like